ROCm/AMDMIGraphX/README.md

 ```
 rbuild build -d depend -B build --cxx=/opt/rocm/llvm/bin/clang++
 ```

+then all the prerequisites are in the folder `depend`, and MIGraphX is built in the `build` directory.

 Note that for ROCm3.7 and later releases, Ubuntu 18.04 or later releases are needed.
 Upgrapde to Ubuntu 18.04 is available at [Upgrade Ubuntu to 18.04](https://github.com/ROCmSoftwarePlatform/AMDMIGraphX/wiki/Upgrade-to-Ubuntu-18.04-for-ROCM3.7-or-later-releases)